First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 I'll now summarize our first quarter 2017 progress on slide 15.
 We had solid financial results for the quarter.
 Net sales of $892 million and non-GAAP EPS of $0.25.
 Our ending cash was over $2.4 billion with $2.2 billion of net cash.
 We raised the midpoint of our GAAP EPS by nearly $0.50 and our non-GAAP EPS by $0.25.

 Our Series 4 module efficiency remains solid with a fleet full average of 16.7%, a lead line efficiency of 16.9% in Q1.
-Our outlook for 2017 bookings is strong, with nearly 600 megawatts booked here today and mid- to late-stage opportunities of 3 gigawatts.
+Our outlook for 2017 bookings is strong, with nearly 600 megawatts booked here to date and mid- to late-stage opportunities of 3 gigawatts.
 Our Series 6 transition is progressing well, and we're making the necessary preparations to ensure a successful product launch.
 We have now ordered all of the tools for both our Ohio and Malaysia factories.
-In addition, the first Series 6 tools are on track to arrive at our Ohio factor in Q3.
+In addition, the first Series 6 tools are on track to arrive at our Ohio factory in Q3.
 And lastly, we're pleased with the positive response from our customers and ecosystem partners to the Series 6 products.

 With that, we conclude our prepared remarks and open the call for questions.
 Operator?